skuzzle/semantic-version/README.md

 This repository contains JUnit tests of the provided implementation against the semantic versioning specification.

+## Versioning and Feedback
+This implementation is currently in its initial phase and thereby versioned *0.1.0* in terms of semantic versioning.
+Please feel free to provide feedback to improve the implementation.

 ## Usage

 Usage of the `Version` class is simple.
 You can obtain instances using the static factory methods: